Leaderboard API

 What types of leaderboards and scoreboards can I create?

-Trophy supports perpetual (all-time) leaderboards and recurring leaderboards that reset on a schedule — daily, weekly, monthly, or any custom interval.
-You can create multiple leaderboards tracking different metrics.
+Trophy's leaderboard API supports perpetual (all-time) rankings and recurring leaderboards that reset on a schedule — daily, weekly, monthly, or any custom interval.
+You can run multiple leaderboards tracking different metrics simultaneously.

 How are leaderboard rankings calculated?

-Rankings are automatically calculated from the metric events you send.
-When a user sends an event for a metric tied to a leaderboard, their score updates and their rank recalculates in real time.
+Leaderboard rankings are automatically calculated from the metric events you send.
+When a user sends an event for a metric tied to a real-time leaderboard, their score updates and their rank recalculates immediately.

 Can I build competitive features and competitions?

 Yes.
-Use recurring leaderboards to run time-bounded competitions (e.g., weekly writing challenges).
-The API returns rankings with user scores, making it easy to display standings, announce winners, and drive engagement.
+Trophy's recurring leaderboard API lets you run time-bounded competitions — weekly writing challenges, monthly contests, or custom periods.
+The API returns rankings with user scores, making it easy to display standings, announce winners, and drive re-engagement.
+Across Trophy's platform, apps using social leaderboard features average 34% longer user streaks (5.69 days versus 4.25 without).

 How do I get a specific user's rank and position?